 Create and nurture personal connections with other state arthritis program personnel in the area of arthritis and other chronic diseases

 How Does the Arthritis Council Connect with the CDC Arthritis Program?

-The Arthritis Council communicates regularly with the CDC Arthritis Program by holding quarterly conference calls between a core group of CDC staff and the council’s Executive Committee.
-Prior to the call, we solicit comments and questions from the general membership to add to the quarterly agenda.
-The CDC Arthritis Program regularly provide updates for the council’s general member calls.
+The Arthritis Council communicates regularly with the CDC Arthritis Program by holding quarterly conference calls between a core group of CDC staff and the council’s Steering Committee.

 How can I Get Involved with the Arthritis Council?